obarry/Timetables/README.md

-You need to add your SNCF key in directory resources/Timetables.properties
+You need to add your SNCF key in the file resources/Timetables.properties.
+The file should contain the following key/value:
+API_KEY=your_sncf_api_key